mkierzenka/SWDevProj/README.md

 * Create doc to keep track of ownership of objects

 * Look at following commits from m3_submission: fromScalar, general code cleanup

+* Update schema to use types enum

+* Implement push_back for columns